ldfxxx404/SPlayer-prototype/README.md

-Here is a detailed and structured documentation for the ConsoleMediaPlayer project.
-The documentation covers the functionality, installation steps, and usage instructions.

----

 # ConsoleMediaPlayer

 ConsoleMediaPlayer is a CLI-based media player that offers basic playback controls, speed control, and volume adjustment.
 The functionality is planned to be extended over time, with the addition of more features.